ahorn/smt-kit/README.md

 Furthermore, unlike tools such as [KLEE][klee] or [CBMC][cbmc], CRV is designed to be a library that must be first linked with a given program under scrutiny.
-This design allows CRV to leverage advanced C++11 template and meta-programming features to speed things up including constant propagation.
-The resulting [performance gains][performance-tests] can be of several orders of magnitude (e.g. up to a million times faster).
+This design allows CRV to leverage advanced C++11 template and meta-programming features to extract accurate compile-time information about types as well as achieve good runtime performance during symbolic execution.

 But currently not all programming constructs are supported.
 For example, pointer arithmetic is still unsupported.
 If you are nevertheless